jkboyce/jugglinglab/README.md

 - `gradlew run` – compile and run Juggling Lab
 - `gradlew run -PJLcompose` – compile and run with a Compose interface

-If you prefer to work in an IDE, we currently recommend [Android Studio](https://developer.android.com/studio) which has good support for Gradle, Compose, and Android emulation and testing.
+For an IDE we recommend [Android Studio](https://developer.android.com/studio) which has good support for Gradle, Compose, and Android emulation and testing.
 Opening the repo in Android Studio configures the relevant plugins.

 ## Contributors